 PAWS knows that good dogs on shared trails and pathways create kind and considerate community interactions.
 This is why PAWS runs comprehensive education and outreach programming designed to foster good dogs, great owners, and healthy communal spaces.
 Each year, we have a team of trained Trail Ambassadors out on trails rewarding good behavior and spreading the “PAWS-itivity.”
 We even work with our local, friendly poop-fairies to be sure people are scooping with a smile!
 Want to join our volunteer Trail Ambassador team?
 Just click on the Volunteer button.

 You can also look for our promotional videos .
 These fun, informative pieces remind everyone to be courteous and responsible when out with their pets.

 Plus, we are thrilled to be partnering with elementary schools in Star Valley, WY and Teton Valley, ID on a humane education program which teaches kids about caring for pets.

 Cleaner trails through 150,000 free mutt mitts every year.

 Our community loves the outdoors and our shared trails, pathways and public spaces are better because of mutt mitts.
 More than 75 mutt mitt stations in Teton County service 10,000 dogs and their owners.
-The stations are paid for and managed by PAWS, Bridger-Teton Forest Service, Parks & Recreation, Pathways, and HOAs.
+The stations are paid for and managed by PAWS, Parks & Recreation, Pathways, and various business and HOAs.
 Mutt mitts are free to everyone!

 Each year, PAWS contributes 150,000 free mutt mitts to our community.
+To date, we’ve distributed 2.4 million free mutt mitts in the 25 stations we manage around town!
 We also sell mutt mitts and stations to local businesses and HOAs ($125 for a mutt mitt station and $12 for a sleeve of 100 mutt mitts).
-Call us if you’d like a mutt mitt station in your neighborhood.
+Call us if you’d like to install a mutt mitt station in your neighborhood.